It is a Religionless Religion – Osho

 The first thing to be understood about ego is that it exists not.
 Nobody exists in separation.

 You are as much one with the universe as I am, as Buddha is, as Jesus is.
 I know it, you don’t know it; the difference is only of recognition.
 The difference is not existential, not at all!
 So you have to look into this stupid idea of separation.
-Now if you start trying to surrender you are still carrying the idea of separation.
+Now if you start trying to surrender, you are still carrying the idea of separation.
 Now you are thinking, “I will surrender, now I am going to surrender” – but you think you are.

 Looking into the very idea of separation, one day you find that you are not separate, so how can you surrender?
 There is nobody to surrender!
 There has never been anybody to surrender!
 The surrenderer is not there, not at all – never found anywhere.
-If you go into yourself you will not find the surrenderer anywhere.
+If you go into yourself, you will not find the surrenderer anywhere.
 In that moment is surrender.
 When the surrenderer is not found, in that moment is surrender.
 You cannot do it.
 If you do it, it is a false thing.
 Out of falsity only falsity arises.
 You are false, so whatsoever you do will be false, more false.
-And one falsity leads to another, and so on and so forth.
+And one falsity leads to another and so on and so forth.
 And the fundamental falsity is the ego, the idea, “I am separate.”

 You ask: “My surrender is goal-oriented.”

 The ego is always goal-oriented.
 It is always greedy; it is always grabbing.
 It is always searching for more and more and more; it lives in the more.
-If you have money it wants to have more money; if you have a house it wants to have a bigger house; if you have a woman it wants to have a beautiful woman, but it always wants more.
+If you have money, it wants to have more money; if you have a house, it wants to have a bigger house; if you have a woman, it wants to have a beautiful woman, but it always wants more.
 The ego is constantly hungry.
 It lives in the future and in the past.
 In the past it lives as a hoarder – “I have this and this and this.”
-It gets a great satisfaction: “I have got something” – power, prestige, money.
+It gets great satisfaction: “I have got something” – power, prestige, money.
 It gives a kind of reality to it.
 It gives the notion that, “When I have these things, I must be there.”
 And it lives in the future with the idea of more.
 It lives as memory and as desire.

 What is a goal?
 A desire: “I have to reach there, I have to be that, I have to attain.”
-The ego does not, cannot live in the present, because the present is real and the ego is false – they never meet.
+The ego does not, cannot, live in the present because the present is real and the ego is false – they never meet.
 The past is false, it is no more.
 Once it was, but when it was present, ego was not there.
 Once it has disappeared, is no longer existential, ego starts grabbing it, accumulating it.

 It grabs and accumulates dead things.
 The ego is a graveyard: it collects corpses, dead bones.